Onion Jam Crostini

 For this recipe, we’ve layered the onion jam on slices of toasted baguette with Fontina cheese — and baked them, so the cheese melts into the silky onions.
 What a nicely balanced bite: the well-salted toast, the nutty cheese, the tangy-sweet onions, and a little scattering of chives.
 Humble, yet deeply pleasing.

 It goes without saying, almost, that you should make a double batch of the onion jam.
 You’ll find endless uses for it.
 It’s perfect in a grilled veggie sandwich, a burger, or a fish sandwich.
 We like to put a little pot of it on our charcuterie boards — and a fat dollop of it in our omelets.
 It’s also grand on meat, much like you’d use a mostarda.

-Our tip: Onion jam makes a terrific host gift.
-If you’re staying for the weekend, make a little basket of onion jam, cheese, crackers, and wine.
-It can be for an easy cocktail hour for your visit, or a private party after you leave.
+Our tip: Onion jam makes a terrific gift.
+Make a little basket of onion jam, cheese, crackers, and wine.
+It can be for an easy Zoom cocktail hour, or a private party on the patio.

 Servings: 16 to 20 crostini